 Founder & Director

-Dana Gornall is the co-founder of The Tattooed Buddha.
+Dana Gornall is the founder of The Tattooed Buddha.

-The desire to connect with people on a deeper level has always been the catalyst for writing and still is every single time she sits down at the computer to bleed her heart onto the page.
 A writer, editor, sign language interpreter and lover of language, she finds bits of enlightenment in all of those connections.
 When not working or writing, you can find her lying outside in the dark night gazing up at the millions of stars, watching bad reality television, and holding onto every shred of time spent with her kids that are growing way too quickly.

 John Lee Pendall